All You Need to Know About Visiting Castle Gondolfo in Italy

 A Roman holiday is a magical affair but sometimes, pushing your way through the throngs to get to the Colosseum or the Vatican Museums can be a mood dampener.
 But there’s more to Rome and Vatican than the crowded monuments in the city center.
 Your saving grace here is a quaint little village by the name of Castel Gandolfo, 12 miles from Rome.

 Seated on a rocky perch above the sparkling, turquoise waters of the volcanic Lake Albano, this historic village is home to the Pope’s summer palace or Papal Villas and the famous Barberini Gardens.
-As soon as your train leaves from Rome’s Termini Station and heads past the city’s outskirts, a panoramic view of the lake and the lush green countryside will fill you with the peace you deserve.
-This 9000-person village is a haven with very few tourists strolling its quiet, cobbled streets.
+Here, you can enjoy a quiet picnic by the beautiful lake and enjoy the scenic beauty of the lush countryside.

 What to See in Castel Gandolfo